gimli-org/gimli/doc/faq.rst

 What is the difference between BERT and GIMLi?
 ..............................................

-GIMLi is a general library for modeling and inversion in geophysics.
+GIMLi is a general library for modelling and inversion in geophysics.
 BERT builds upon this framework and provides numerous high-level and user-friendly functions and applications specifically tailored for DC resistivity studies.